Civil Records of Births, Marriages and Deaths

 Census records are available at http://www.census.nationalarchives.ie/.
 The relevant District Electoral Divisions are Annaghdown, Liscananaun, and Killower (mistranscribed as Killoner in 1911).
 No distinction is made between the two electoral districts of Annaghdown, in the Unions of Galway and Tuam, respectively.
 None of the surviving nineteenth century census records relate to Annaghdown or the areas surrounding it.

 Roman Catholic Parish of Annaghdown

 Parish Registers (baptisms and marriages) for years 1834-1880, are available online at http://registers.nli.ie/registers/vtls000631988, and can now be searched for free at http://search.findmypast.ie/search-world-records/ireland-roman-catholic-parish-baptisms.
-Note that there are several gaps in the Annaghdown registers, most notably for 1869-1875.
-These may be substituted by searching the Registers of Births for Turloughmore (Galway Union) and Headford (Tuam Union).
-A list of links to the relevant pages is available here, and the records can be searched at civilrecords.irishgenealogy.ie.
+Note that there are several gaps in the Annaghdown registers, for various reasons, most notably for 1869-1875.
+These may be substituted by searching the Registers of Births for Turloughmore (Galway Union) and Headford (Tuam Union) – see the civil records section above.

 Established Church of Ireland Parish of Annaghdown

 Baptisms (1811-1877), marriages (1815-1856) and burials (1835-1856) were recorded.
 All of these records were lost in the Public Records Office of Ireland fire in 1922.
 Corresponding civil marriage records from the 1850s onward survive, and will eventually be available on civilrecords.irishgenealogy.ie.
 The records for Lackagh, which was united with Annaghdown, were similarly lost.

 Griffith’s Primary Valuation of Ireland, giving the names of heads of household in the mid 1850s, are available at http://askaboutireland.ie/griffith-valuation/.